Optimal testing in a class of nonregular models: Benchmark case

+for every $\bar{h}\in\mathcal{H}$. \end{lem} The limiting likelihood ratio process has several notable features.
 Note that $\lambda$ is a known constant in the present setup.
-In contrast to the standard likelihood ratio process, which is locally asymptotically normal, $Z_{n}(h,\bar{h})$ converges to a limit of experiment whose randomness is given by the binary variable $D_{h,\bar{h}}$.
-This is due to lack of differentiability in quadratic mean of the density $\mathrm{d}P_{\theta}^{n}(y^{n})$.
-Since $D_{h,\bar{h}}$ is discrete, the limiting likelihood ratio process $Z(h,\bar{h})$ is discontinuous in the sense that $\Pr\{Z(h,\bar{h})\leq z\}$ is not continuous at $z=0$ and $e^{(\bar{h}-h)/\lambda}$.
-Thus, we cannot use the conventional asymptotic theory to evaluate asymptotic size and power properties of testing procedures for $H_{0}$.
+In contrast to likelihood ratio processes arising in locally asymptotically normal models, $Z_{n}(h,\bar{h})$ converges to a limit whose behavior is determined by the binary variable $D_{h,\bar{h}}$.
+This is due to the lack of differentiability in quadratic mean of the density $\mathrm{d}P_{\theta}^{n}(y^{n})$.
+If $\bar{h}>h$, then $D_{h,\bar{h}}$ is nondegenerate, and the distribution function of $Z(h,\bar{h})$ has jump discontinuities at $z=0$ and $z=e^{(\bar{h}-h)/\lambda}$.
+If $\bar{h}\leq h$, then $D_{h,\bar{h}}=1$ almost surely, and the distribution function has a single jump at $z=e^{(\bar{h}-h)/\lambda}$.
+Thus, we cannot use the conventional asymptotic theory based on a quadratic expansion of the likelihood ratio process to evaluate asymptotic size and power.

-To overcome this difficulty, we propose the nonregular likelihood ratio (NLR) test that shifts the rejection cutoff slightly above the discontinuous point.
-In particular, our testing procedure for $H_{0}:h=0$ against $H_{1}^{+}:h>0$ (or $H_{1}^{-}:h<0$) is constructed by using the likelihood ratio statistic $Z_{n}(0,\bar{h})$ combined with a suitably chosen $\bar{h}$ to achieve a certain power optimality and rejection rule for controlling its asymptotic size.
-Hereafter we separately consider testing against the alternatives $H_{1}^{+}:h>0$ (Section \ref{sub:+}) and $H_{1}^{-}:h<0$ (Section \ref{sub:-}).
-Based on the one-sided tests, we also propose a two-sided test against the alternative $H_{1}:h\neq0$ (Section \ref{sub:ts}).